radius-project/radius/docs/content/resources/compute/container/index.md

 ### Container

-Deatils on what to run and how to run it are defined in the `container` property:
+Details on what to run and how to run it are defined in the `container` property:

 | Key  | Required | Description | Example |
 |------|:--------:|-------------|---------|